Dark mode

 Amazon Alexa support.
 Apple AirPlay 2 support

-LG α7 Gen 2 Intelligent Processor.
+LG α7 Gen 2 Intelligent processor.
 Nano Cell Display.
-Support for Google Assistant and Amazon Alexa (varies by language and region).
-Accurate colour reproduction.
+Google Assistant and Amazon Alexa support (varies by language and region).
+Accurate color rendition.
 High peak brightness.
 240 fps refresh rate with TruMotion.

 Size55 "55 "